spaced/openshift-cartridge-scala/README.md

-# OpenShift Cartridge to deploy Reactive Applications
+# OpenShift Cartridge to deploy Applications using sbt launcher

-With this cartridge you can easily deploy Scala, Spray, Play and Akka applications, or any SBT based applications, on the [Openshift PaaS](https://www.openshift.com/). using sbt launcher
+With this cartridge you can easily deploy Scala, Spray, Play and Akka applications, or any java applications, on the [Openshift PaaS](https://www.openshift.com/). using sbt launcher
 ## Usage